Mission Zero turns on UK’s first direct air capture plant to enable jet fuel made from air

 View all Lab Notes

-Today we turned on our first DAC system in Sheffield, UK which was delivered seven months after first signing the contract.
+Today we turned on our first direct air capture (DAC) system in Sheffield, UK which was delivered seven months after first signing the contract.
 One of only two commercially-financed DAC systems operational in the world, the plant was sold to the University of Sheffield’s Translational Energy Research Centre (TERC), a world-leading zero-carbon energy research institution.

 The remotely-operated electrochemical plant will recover 50 tonnes of high-purity CO₂ from the atmosphere using water and solar electricity generated on TERC’s site.
 TERC will use this CO₂ in a first-of-a-kind UK project to validate the end-to-end production of sustainable aviation fuel (SAF) made from atmospheric carbon.
 The goal is to certify this fuel so that it can be rapidly scaled to decarbonise UK aviation.